-Masks:

-Masks should be worn inside and outside.
-The exception to masks would be outside activity where there is physical exertion such as a timed sprint and 6 feet of distance.
-In that case, a student would take their mask off for the brief time of exertion then put the mask back on.

-Equipment

-- Equipment should be disinfected after each class.
-It is recommended that different equipment be used from one period to the next and disinfection should occur before the equipment is used by a new group of students. - □ Students (or pods) within a class can share equipment that has been disinfected and dried with the practice of students disinfecting their hands-on arrival and dismissal of the class. - The sharing of equipment would be discouraged if the students are prone to touching their nose, eyes, and face as may be the case with our youngest students. - □ If students are unable to make or bring in their own equipment, consider using items from your school that can easily be cleaned and disinfected. - Establish equipment collection routines and protocols to mitigate cross-contamination by designating "clean" and "dirty" collection bins. - □ Consider teaching different units at the same time if it is not feasible to clean and disinfect equipment between classes. - Weightlifting Choosing exercises that do not require spotters.
+Weightlifting - Choosing exercises that do not require spotters.
 Resistance training should be emphasized as body weight, sub-maximal lifts with the increased use of resistance bands.
-Clean and disinfect all contact surface areas after each student. - □ We have been told to use guidelines from our professional organization.
-SHAPE America's equipment guidelines: - https://www.shapeamerica.org/advocacy/Reentry/in-school-instruction-with-physical-distancing_p e_equipment-safety-and-sanitation.aspx

-Additional things to consider:

-- □ Have a designated space for students to put their belongings i.e. book bags, water bottles.
-Etc. - Remind students that they may want to bring a water bottle - Prep hand sanitizing stations for students coming in and out. - Prep designated areas for attendance or warm-ups - Talk to your building Principal or custodians about daily floor cleaning procedures.
-It is recommended that the floor is disinfected every day. - It is recommended that the noor is disinfected every day Prep small groups or pods before students arrive to save time. - Designate 1 or 2 students per class to set or re-set equipment if an activity calls for that.
-This will help limit multiple students touching the equipment. - We are following guidelines from our professional organizations as listed and linked above. - Our professional organizations suggest limiting sharing equipment to mitigate risk. - We are sharing equipment in small groups of less than 5 students. - Students sanitize or wash hands on their way in and out of the gym - □ Equipment is sanitized after each class and allowed for proper dry time - Groups or "pods" of students are the same all week - Social distancing is utilized throughout the class period - Masks are worn inside and outside at all times - Games and activities are designed to keep students socially distanced at 6 feet. - □ At the beginning and end of class, students sit on the bleachers with 3 bleacher seats in between them and other students.
+Clean П and disinfect all contact surface areas after each student.
+We have been told to use guidelines from our professional organization.
+SHAPE America's equipment guidelines: e_equipment-safety-and-sanitation.aspx V 역약: and things to consider Additi onal things to consider: Have a designated space for students to put their belongings i.e. book bags, water bottles.
+Etc. - · · · · · · · · · · · · · · · · · · · The same of the same and the sa Talk to your building Principal or custodians about daily floor cleaning procedures. ☐ It is recommended that the floor is disinfected every day. ū · · · · · · · · · · · · · · · · · · · help limit multiple students touching the equipment. above.
+We are sharing equipment in small groups of less than 5 students.
+Students sanitize or wash hands on their way in and out of the gym Equipment is sanitized after each class and allowed for proper dry time ☐ Groups or "pods" of students are the same all week Social distancing is utilized throughout the class period Masks are worn inside and outside at all times Games and activities are designed to keep students socially distanced at 6 feet.
+At the beginning and end of class, students sit on the bleachers with 3 bleacher seats in ~ . between them and other students.
+Sch ool clubs All-In: Schools Clubs can occur in person or virtually during or outside of the school day.
+Hybrid d: School Clubs must occur virtually or outside.
+Distar nce/Remote: School Clubs must not interfere with instruction and shall occur virtually. · Λ the same of the same by the Parker of the Color Color Color Color Are there other building restrictions?
+Yes - The following restrictions have been established and are required at all BCSD buildings where applic u Contractors and/or delivery trucks delivering equipment and/or supplies must adhere to the requirements and recommendations established at the building they are visiting.
+During the school day, locker room facilities will remain closed.
+Water fountains will be turned off except for those that allow the filling of personal water bottles.
+(2 per elementary building)

-School clubs

-All-In: Schools Clubs can occur in person or virtually during or outside of the school day.

-Hybrid: School Clubs must occur virtually or outside.

-Distance/Remote: School Clubs must not interfere with instruction and shall occur virtually.

-Are there other building restrictions?

-Yes.
-The following restrictions have been established and are required at all BCSD buildings where applicable:

-- □ Contractors and/or delivery trucks delivering equipment and/or supplies must adhere to the requirements and recommendations established at the building they are visiting. - During the school day, locker room facilities will remain closed. - Water fountains will be turned off except for those that allow the filling of personal water bottles.
-(2 per elementary building) - □ Field trips are canceled until further notice. - □ No outside food deliveries will be permitted for staff and students.
+Field trips are canceled until further notice.
+No outside food deliveries will be permitted for staff and students